DJMax Ray: Gameplay

 The gameplay is the same playing style as with Tap Sonic from Neowiz Internet but with new features.
 The gameplay features the same play style as Tap Sonic but has the key sound mixing system (where keys control specific sounds) and Fever mode as seen in other DJMax games such as the Portable series.

 Players can select the style and the chart difficulty on the music settings screen.
 After that, the player taps spaces in the touch zone to complete the song.
 During the gameplay, players will gradually fill up the Fever bar with each successfully hit note.
 When the Fever bar fills up, players can activate fever mode to temporarily increase the rate at which the player gains points and combos.
 Fever is different from how it worked in DJMax Trilogy, instead being more similar to the DJMax Portable series.
 The Fever will activate for a short time, and players can fill the Fever bar during an existing Fever to activate fever mode again.
 In this way, the fever mode can incrementally increase to provide 8x the score and combos than without having Fever on.
 An option to have Fever activate automatically also exists.
 When the fever mode is over the score multiplier will disappear but the Fever bar can still be filled to start again.

-Track Information

-DJMax Ray comes with 70 original DJMax songs, spread out across numerous song packs.
-The game comes with some free music and players can play four out of five included songs initially.
-The fifth song starts out locked, but the player can unlock the song by clearing the Challenge Mission in the pack.

-The game includes a in-app store in which more music packs can be bought.
-Players can purchase a bundle pack to unlock all the music in the game.